immersive-web/webvr/README.md

 WebVR provides support for accessing virtual reality (VR) devices, including sensors and head-mounted displays on the Web.

-This repository hosts the legacy [WebVR 1.1 Specification](https://immersive-web.github.io/legacy-webvr/).
+This repository hosts the legacy [WebVR 1.1 Specification](https://immersive-web.github.io/webvr/).
 This specification and it's functionality are in the process of being replaced by the [WebXR Device API](https://immersive-web.github.io/webxr/), but the WebVR API remains available in multiple browsers while that specification is being finalized.

 ## Specifications

-* [WebVR API Specification](https://immersive-web.github.io/legacy-webvr/): main specification for JavaScript API for accessing VR displays.
+* [WebVR API Specification](https://immersive-web.github.io/webvr/): legacy specification for JavaScript API for accessing VR displays.
 * [Gamepad API Specification](https://w3c.github.io/gamepad/), introduces a low-level JS API interface for accessing gamepad devices.
 * [Gamepad Extensions API Specification](https://w3c.github.io/gamepad/extensions.html): extends the Gamepad API to enable access to more advanced device capabilities.